Multiple Myeloma

 If left untreated, multiple myeloma can lead to kidney damage and kidney failure.

-Our dedicated cancer care professionals work together to deliver the most effective treatment and support available.
-We provide our patients with specialized knowledge and a personalized treatment plan, which can make a big difference in your quality of life and recovery.
+Ochsner provides multidisciplinary care for multiple myeloma.
+Dedicated cancer care professionals from multiple specialties work together to deliver the most effective treatment and support available, providing patients with specialized knowledge and a personalized treatment plan that can make a meaningful difference in quality of life and recovery.

 The Ochsner multidisciplinary myeloma care team includes: